MK316/MK316.github.io/README.md

 ### Weblog: _Learn coding for language research and education_
 ---
 ~~~
->> Feb.2023
+>> Apr.2023
->> Welcome back to a new semester!
->> I hope you had a restful break and are ready for the exciting challenges and opportunities ahead.
+>> Technology in education is like a bicycle:
+>> It may not be perfect, but it can take us where we need to go.
+>> Waiting for the perfect car may mean we never get moving at all.
 ~~~